redevelopment and enhancement project

 The Trust, as kaitiaki for the Springs, has responsibilities for upholding the cultural and spiritual values of the resource, its long history, and securing a sustainable future.
 The Trust manages this taonga for the continued benefit of the beneficiaries of the Trust, their hapu, the Iwi and for all visitors to the Springs.

 An increased use of the facility by local domestic and international visitors has placed increasing pressure on the pools’ operations and the facilities are no longer fit for purpose.
 It is now necessary to upgrade of the facilities at the pools and improve on its current operations: so the pools themselves are cared for and protected, to ensure a quality workplace for staff and so all visitors (local, national, international) have a safe, authentic and enjoyable experience at the pools.

-The Trust's enhancement and redevelopment project is a tangible expression of Maori changing the shape of their future in their community in a way that delivers on their cultural, social, community and economic aspirations.
+The Trust's enhancement and redevelopment project is about changing the shape of our future in our community in a way that delivers on our cultural, social, community and economic aspirations.